TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 8/1 Chronicles 8.40.md

 ---

-And the sons of Ulam were mighty men of valor, archers, and had many sons, and sons' sons, a hundred and fifty.
+The sons of Ulam were mighty men of valor, archers, and had many sons, and sons' sons, one hundred fifty.
 All these were of the sons of Benjamin.